Ex-deputy acquitted in incident that led to cries of racism

-WILMINGTON, Del.
+WILMINGTON, N.C.
 (AP) - A former North Carolina sheriff’s deputy has been acquitted of criminal charges in an incident that sparked allegations of racism after he led an armed group in search of his missing sister but went to the wrong home.

 A New Hanover County judge on Thursday acquitted Jordan Kita, 24, on charges of forcible trespass, breaking and entering, and willful failure to discharge duties.